Employee Orientation: Keeping New Employees on Board

 Why Orientation is Key to Retaining New Employees

 Orienting employees to their workplaces and their jobs is one of the most neglected functions in many organizations.
 An employee handbook and piles of paperwork are not sufficient anymore when it comes to welcoming a new employee to your organization.

 The most frequent complaints about new employee orientation are that it is overwhelming, boring, or that the new employee is left to sink or swim.
 Employees feel as if the organization dumped too much information on them which they were supposed to understand and implement in much too short of a time period.

 The result is often a confused new employee who is not as productive as he could be.
 He is also more likely to leave the organization within a year.
-This is costly to both the employer and the employee.
-Multiply this by the number of employees that you hire each year and the cost of turnover becomes significant.
+It is costly to both the employer and the employee.
+Multiply this by the number of employees that you hire each year, and the cost of turnover becomes significant.